Canada [1]

 Terrorism

-Terrorist groups, individuals returning to Canada from areas of conflict, and individuals adhering to various forms of extremist ideologies, continue to make threats to conduct attacks in Canada.
-There is also a threat from domestic-based extremists.
-Groups adhering to various ideologies have conducted attacks in the past.
+Terrorist groups, individuals returning to Canada from areas of conflict, and domestic-based individuals adhering to various violent extremist ideologies, continue to make threats to conduct attacks in Canada.
+Groups and individuals adhering to violent extremist ideologies have conducted attacks in the past, some have been indiscriminate; targeting places of worship and areas frequented by foreigners including on public transport.

 New Zealanders in Canada are advised to keep themselves informed of potential risks to safety and security by monitoring the media and other local information sources.
 We recommend following any instructions issued by the local authorities and exercising vigilance in public places.